CD-Xbow/little-annie/README.md

 A polyphonic, virtual analog web synthesizer in plain HTML, CSS and Javascript

+No javascript libraries were harmed in it's production

 **************** WARNING *************

 this may not work with Webkit browser at present